benmarwick/archyjobads/README.md

 - [:file_folder: data](/analysis/data): Data used in the analysis.
 - [:file_folder: figures](/analysis/figures): Plots and other
   illustrations
-- [:file_folder:
-  supplementary-materials](/analysis/supplementary-materials):
-  Supplementary materials including notes and other documents prepared and collected during the analysis.

 ## How to run in your browser or download and run locally